Non-Emergency Medical Transportation

 What is NEMT?

 NEMT stands for Non-Emergency Medical Transportation.
-Most people who have MO HealthNet or MO HealthNet managed care can get a ride to their health care appointments from the NEMT program.
-The NEMT program can be used when you do not have a way to your health care appointment without charge.
+The purpose of the NEMT program is to ensure transportation to eligible MO HealthNet Division (MHD) fee-for-service and managed care health plan participants who do not have access to free appropriate transportation to and from scheduled -MHD covered services.
 The NEMT program may use public transportation or bus tokens, vans, taxi, ambulance, or even an airplane if necessary to get you to your health care appointment.
 You may also be able to get help with gas costs if you have a car, or have a friend or a neighbor who can take you.
-The NEMT program must okay this before your appointment.
+The NEMT program must approve this before your appointment.

 Tips about getting a ride before using NEMT